The Fire Captain Teaching Solar and Battery Literacy for First Responders

-Some see rooftop solar panels and batteries as a business opportunity, or a path to energy independence.
-For firefighters, they pose new types of risk that they ignore at their own peril.
+Some see rooftop solar panels and batteries as a business opportunity or a path to energy independence.
+For firefighters, these technologies pose new types of risk that they ignore at their own peril.

-The rooftop solar industry is growing steadily, and now tens of thousands of home batteries are getting installed per year in the U.S. But clean energy equipment rarely shows up in firefighter training.
-To fill in that gap, Captain Richard Birt, a 30-year veteran of Las Vegas Fire and Rescue, spends his free time crisscrossing the West to provide training in safe solar and battery response.
+The rooftop solar industry is growing steadily, and now tens of thousands of home batteries are being installed every year in the U.S. But clean energy equipment rarely shows up in firefighter training.
+To fill in that gap, Captain Richard Birt, a 30-year veteran of the Las Vegas Fire & Rescue Department, spends his free time crisscrossing the West to provide training on safe solar and battery response.

 “Electricity, just like water, is going to flow the easiest way possible,” Birt said at a training in late September.
 “Don’t let your body be the pipe.”

 Solar and batteries can save lives, Birt contends, by keeping medical devices powered up during emergencies.
 Doing so reduces the volume of emergency calls that flood in when the power goes out.
-Birt has even used solar and batteries to restore power at fire departments in Puerto Rico, after Hurricane Maria smashed the electrical grid in 2017.
+Birt has even used solar and batteries to restore power at fire departments in Puerto Rico after Hurricane Maria smashed the island's electrical grid in 2017.

 Distributed solar and batteries are upending the centralized grid architecture of the last century, in other words.
 But they're also shifting the paradigm for firefighting.